CforGood/slate/source/index.html.md

 ]
 ```

-This endpoint retrieves all businesses.
+This endpoint retrieves businesses with online shop or bot.

 ### HTTP Request